-So if you and your partner are foodies, you’ll find that getting a bite to eat at one of the many places in West Village one of the best things to do in Dallas for couples.
-There’s Baboush, for instance, for Mediterranean romance, or alternatively you could hit up Malai Kitchen for Thai cuisine in a serene setting, or Cafe Pacific for old-school elegance.
+So if you and your partner are foodies, you’ll find that getting a bite to eat at one of the many places in West Village is one of the best things to do in Dallas for couples.
+There’s Baboush, for instance, for Mediterranean romance, or alternatively, you could hit up Malai Kitchen for Thai cuisine in a serene setting, or Cafe Pacific for old-school elegance.
 You’ll be spoilt for choice.

 14. See the sunset from aboard The Spirit of Dallas

 Set on White Rock Lake, the well known Spirit of Dallas is a 30-foot catamaran that offers up a tranquil experience of water-based romance.
 You’ll be able to get to grips with the beauty of the lake, and its wildlife, as you sail on the glassy waters of the lake.